Poland and Germany: 50 years since Willy Brandt's historic gesture | DW | 06.12.2020

 With hindsight, most historians agree: what became known as Brandt's "Ostpolitik" — which aimed to gradually improve relations with Eastern Europe — was a key step on the road to German unification in 1990.

-"The de facto recognition of the Oder-Neisse line provided a shared foundation for political rapprochement," argues historian Kristina Mayer.
+"The de facto recognition of the Oder-Neisse line [today's border between Germany and Poland: Eds.] provided a shared foundation for political rapprochement," argues historian Meyer.
 "And in this way, Brandt's Ostpolitik was a milestone on the difficult road to reconciliation between East and West in the Cold War."
-It was, she says, the starting-point for developments that first led first to the peaceful revolutions in Poland and East Germany, then to German Unification, and finally to a real partnership: "Partnership between Germany and Poland in a united Europe."
+It was, she says, the starting point for developments that first led first to the peaceful revolutions in Poland and East Germany, then to German reunification, and finally to a real partnership: "Partnership between Germany and Poland in a united Europe."

 In 1990 German Foreign Minister Hans-Dietrich Genscher and his counterpart Krystof Skubiszewski signed the German-Polish border treaty